 - Match against sanction and blacklists

 - Produce suspicious activity lists for further investigation

-Since AML software has learning capabilities, monitoring becomes more precise over time, effectively minimising false alerts so AML teams can focus on legitimate concerns.
-Measuring how investigation units resolve and report their casework in accordance with procedural guidelines is another key component of the monitoring and reporting process.
+Since AML software has learning capabilities, monitoring becomes more precise over time, effectively minimizing false alerts so AML teams can focus on legitimate concerns.
+Measuring how investigation units resolve and report their casework by procedural guidelines is another key component of the monitoring and reporting process.

 Proper transaction monitoring procedures – whether that’s using a manual or fully automated system – will help ensure you meet your obligations in the fight against money laundering and the financing of terrorist activity.